Verdant Tea

 • longjing quntiTea Varietal

-Mr. He's pride and joy, this special and truly limited harvest is the very first picking of the year after the greenhouse shade coverings are removed, exposing the tea leaves to the first gentle sunlight of spring.
+Mr. He's pride and joy, this limited harvest is the very first picking of the year after the greenhouse shade coverings are removed, exposing the tea leaves to the first gentle sunlight of spring.
 The buds form slowly under the shade coverings over cold nights and cool days, building up sweet depth and rich texture, and then spend just a day or two exposed to the ocean mist and sun, taking on incredible complexity and textural depth.
-Only a few pounds are picked every year, and most years, we aren't able to secure a harvest at all.
-We are excited to get to share this beautiful 2025 special grade tea!
+Only a few pounds of this reserve harvest were picked and finished this year.

 • true